DataONEorg/dataone-web/content/services/plus.md

   buttons:
   - template: button
     type: service cta
-    color: primary
+    color: secondary
   - template: button
     type: contact
-    color: tertiary
+    color: quaternary
-    text: Contact us
+    text: Questions?
+Get in touch
 page_sections:
 - template: section
-  type: default
+  background: data-wave-subtle
   small_title: Introducing Portals
   title: "Showcase your team's goals & results with  \n **branded portals**"
-  intro: Create a custom, branded portal for your research topic or lab group that
+  intro: |-
-    spans repositories in the DataONE network.
+      Create a custom, branded portal for your research topic or lab group that spans repositories in the DataONE network.
 Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related data from within the DataONE network.
   blocks:
   - template: columns
     num_cols: 3